Alabama Defective Drugs Attorney

 In situations like these, manufacturers, testing laboratories, pharmaceutical representatives, doctors, hospitals, clinics and pharmacists can all be legally responsible if patients are harmed by defective pharmaceutical products.
 Mistakes occurring at the manufacturing facility or pharmacy where the drug was made or bottled, problems that occur during shipping, or an error in labeling, may constitute a defective pharmaceutical.

-Please call one of our product liability lawyers if you have been injured by a defective drug, an improperly marketed drug, or by a drug with unreasonably dangerous side effects.
+call our product liability lawyers if you have been injured by a defective drug, an improperly marketed drug, or by a drug with unreasonably dangerous side effects, we can help!